 Scott and his wife Lisa have four sons.

 Nancy is a CPA, and before she retired, was an executive with one of Canada’s largest banks.
-She and her husband Greg Cote moved to Canmore full time five years ago (they were part time for five years before that).
-They love the Bow Valley, and the opportunities that it provides them — they enjoy hiking, biking, and cross – country skiing.
+She and her husband Greg Cote moved to Canmore full-time eight years ago (they were part-time for five years before that).
+They love the Bow Valley, and the opportunities that it provides them — they enjoy hiking, biking, and cross-country skiing.
 They love travelling and photography.
 Nancy’s recent passion is birding after seeing and photographing a boreal owl.

-Nancy is currently enrolled in the CPA Not for Profit Certificate program.
+Nancy has completed the CPA Not for Profit Certificate I.

 Pat holds an undergraduate degree in history and political science and a juris doctor degree from the University of Montana.
 His law practice specialized in Indian law where he represented Indian tribes for 31 years, based out of Montana, and where he also assisted the Montana Native Vote effort.